yuecao0119/MMFuser/README.md

 </p>

-Performance comparison of different model sizes. (left) Compared with 7B models including Qwen-VL-Chat, LLaVA-1.5-7B, our model achieves SoTA on 11 out of 12 benchmarks, an average score of 61.8 vs 60.3(LLaVA-1.5-7B). (right) Compared with 13B models, including InstructBLIP, LLaVA-1.5-13B, our model achieves SoTA on 10 out of 12 benchmarks, an average score of 64.1 vs 63.2(LLaVA-1.5-7B).
+Performance comparison of different model sizes. (left) Compared with 7B models including Qwen-VL-Chat, LLaVA-1.5-7B, our model achieves SoTA on 11 out of 12 benchmarks. (right) Compared with 13B models, including InstructBLIP, LLaVA-1.5-13B, our model achieves SoTA on 10 out of 12 benchmarks.

 Comparison with state-of-the-art VLLMs on traditional VQA benchmarks and recent Multi-modal benchmarks.
 The best results are marked in **bold**, and the second best results are <u>underlined</u>.